18F/identity-design-system/docs/_components/buttons.md

 ### Minimum width

-Use to set a minimum button width for desktop viewports.
+Use `usa-button--wide` to set a minimum button width for desktop viewports.

 ```html
 <button class="usa-button usa-button--wide">